What is health insurance?

-Health insurance is a way to avoid waiting lists, and access top medical care when and where you need it.
+Health insurance is a way to avoid public waiting lists, and access the best medical care when, and where you need it.

 How does it work?

-With health insurance you can access treatment in a private hospital, and your insurer will pay (they can either reimburse you or pay the health provider directly).
-This means that you won′t need to join a public hospital waiting list, and it also usually means that you have a wider range of treatment options, hospitals, and medical specialists available to you.
+With private health insurance, you can access treatment in a private hospital, and your insurance company will pay (they can either reimburse you or pay the health provider directly).
+This means that you won't need to join a public hospital waiting list, and it also usually means that you have a wider range of treatment options, hospitals, and medical specialists available to you.

 A good health plan will cover 100% of your major medical expenses, minus any “excess” (the part of the hospital bill that you pay).
 This includes things like surgery, hospital charges, etc.